rbseaver/rbseaver.github.io/docs/kratom.md

 # Kratom

+## First things first

+I am not a doctor, nor do I wish to pretend to be one.
+(If anything, I'd like to pretend I'm a laywer).
+This is just one person's experience, and should *absolutely* not be taken as medical advice.
+For a deep dive, visit the link at the bottom of the page to learn more about kratom.

 ## What is Kratom?

 Kratom is a plant that has been used for centuries in Southeast Asia for its stimulant and sedative properties.
 It is derived from the leaves of the Mitragyna speciosa tree, which is native to countries like Thailand, Malaysia, and Indonesia.
-The leaves contain compounds called alkaloids, which interact with the body's opioid receptors to produce various effects.
+The leaves contain compounds called alkaloids, which interact with the body's opioid receptors to produce a range of effects.

 ## Stimulant *and* Sedative Effects?
 WTF?

 Indeed.
-At higher doses, it can act as a sedative, and at lower doses, it can act as a stimulant.
-This makes it helpful for a variety of conditions.
+In small doses — especially 'white' or 'green' strains — kratom can give you a clean energy boost.
+In larger doses (or with 'red' strains), it leans more into relaxation and pain relief.

 ## You do drugs, Rob?